Checking all options with one or many Redux action?

 This is the code with a dedicated function that a middleware was creating another action with the list of all entity from the Redux's state with the mention to select the entity which the Reducer can read once and set the state once.

-The underlying problem is that every action goes back to a full Redux’s lifetime loop.
-The portion of the life cycle that is consuming is the denormalization which creates back the entity in a rich (and deep) format.
-Indeed, optimization can occur at that level as well, but avoiding starting Redux’s cycle was a step in sound practice.
+The underlying problem is that every action goes back to a full Redux's lifetime loop format.
+Indeed, optimization can occur at that level as well, but avoiding starting Redux's cycle was a step in sound practice.